 Incremental Funding A method of funding contracts that provides specific spending limits below the total estimated costs.
 These limits may be exceeded only at the contractor’s own risk.
 Each increment is, in essence, a funding action.

 Indirect Costs Costs related to expenses incurred in conducting or supporting research or other externally-funded activities but not directly attributable to a specific project.
 General categories of indirect costs include general administration (accounting, payroll, purchasing, etc.), sponsored project administration, plant operation and maintenance, library expenses, departmental administration expenses, depreciation or use allowance for buildings and equipment, and student administration and services.
 See Facilities and Administrative Costs.

 Indirect Cost Rate The rate, expressed as a percentage of a base amount (MTDC), established by negotiation with the cognizant federal agency on the basis of the institution’s projected costs for the year and distributed as prescribed in OMB Circular A-21.
-At UCLA, indirect costs are applied to a modified total direct cost (MTDC) base.
 The indirect cost rate is charged on a set of direct costs known as an indirect cost base.
+Also referred to as facilities and administrative (F&A) rates or overhead.
 See the UC Berkeley rates.

 Intercampus suballocation A subaward transferring funds between two campuses of the University of California is termed an intercampus suballocation.
 The agreement takes the form of a brief memo from one campus to the other.
 As with other subawards, an intercampus suballocation from one UC campus typically passes on to the other campus the same terms and conditions of the prime award from the funding agency.

 Interim Funding Authorization to expend funds on a project to a specified limit before the award document has been received from the sponsor.